 When Arya Nielsen, a student of his who went on to write one of the only texts about gua sha, asked who invented it, Dr. So responded, “Everybody knows it!”
 In China, it’s a ubiquitous remedy that has been passed down for generations, making it difficult to credit just one person with its origin.

-No one knows the roots of facial gua sha, either.
-One believable theory, albeit conjecture, posits that it was discovered by acupuncturists who noticed the lifting qualities of acupuncture, acupressure, and gentle gua sha on the face completely by chance.
+No one knows the roots of facial gua sha, either (which is different from body gua sha).
+One believable theory, albeit conjecture, posits that it was discovered by acupuncturists who noticed the lifting qualities of acupuncture, acupressure, and gentle gua sha on the face completely by chance — likely due to lymphatic drainage, and other gua sha benefits.

 At Wildling, our methods have a strong foundation in traditional Chinese medicine, and have been honed by our co-founders Gianna de la Torre, licensed acupuncturist with a master’s degree in traditional Chinese medicine, and Britta Plug, our in-house esthetician who has trained with leading scientists and doctors to learn about gua sha, the lymphatic system, and their effects on holistic well-being.